medavidallsop/old-post-notice/readme.txt

 - Set background and text colors for the notice.
 - Add a dashboard page listing all posts with notices.
 - Add a dashboard widget showing selected posts with notices.
+- Replace or append to the default notice on individual posts.
 - Perfect for managing archived posts and keeping content up-to-date.

 = Usage =